northeastern-datalab/rankhow/Readme.md

 ## Latest update to include the experimental code for numerical imprecision

-The experiments correpsond to the EDBT 2027 paper "The Dangerous Impact of Solver Imprecision on Data Management Techniques (and How to Avoid it)".
+The code `Experiment_numerical.java` correpsonds to the experiments in Sections 5.2 and 5.3 in the EDBT 2027 paper "The Dangerous Impact of Solver Imprecision on Data Management Techniques (and How to Avoid it)".
-The code for the experiments in Sections 5.2 and 5.3 in the paper is `Experiment_numerical.java`.
 We tested the experiments with gurobi 13.0.0.

 ## Programming language and dependencies